 For your project to be successful, everybody involved needs to know what the scope is and what their roles and responsibilities are.
 They need to understand each individual element of the plan and the expected results.

 The scope helps everybody involved agree on what is being delivered.
-Whether clients or team members want to make a change, they need to understand the impact it will have on the triangle.
-Also, any changes need to be included in the project’s official documents to ensure everybody knows what’s going on.
+Stakeholders need to understand the impact change will have on the triangle.
+Additionally, any changes need to be included in the project’s official documents to ensure everybody knows what’s going on.

 Step 3: Set deadlines

 It’s important to keep the project on track and on time.
 Create a timeline that is easy to read and shared in a highly visible area where team members can refer to it as needed.
-Lucidspark has a large library of templates, such as Gantt charts and calendars.
+Lucidspark has a large library of templates to get you started, like Gantt charts and calendars.
 These templates can help you create visual timelines that can be accessed from anywhere at any time and displayed prominently as a visual reference.

 Step 4: Allocate resources